 Schools and settings are encouraged to establish contact with an approved translation service provider to support initial first language communication and assessment.
+Examples currently in use across Milton Keynes settings include Language is Everything, AA Global and Clear Voice.

-Several Milton Keynes supplementary schools are sometimes able to offer translation and interpreter services: for more information contact the EMA Network.
+Some Milton Keynes supplementary schools have been able to offer translation and interpreter services: for more information contact the EMA Network.